pwright/skupper-example-template/README.md

 namespaces, on different clusters.
 Ordinarily, this means that they have no way to communicate unless they are exposed to the public internet.
+Also in this example, the backend cluster cannot connect to the frontend cluster, so we need a relay.

-Introducing Skupper into each namespace allows us to create a virtual application network that can connect services in different clusters.
+Introducing Skupper into each namespace allows us to create a virtual application network that can connect services in different clusters over the relay.
 Any service exposed on the application network is represented as a local service in all of the linked namespaces.